janpetzold/hyperstore/README.md

     aws ecs execute-command --cluster hyperstore-cluster --task b12aef02a7a84346bff48ab6487a4ef7 --container hyperstore-app --interactive --command "/bin/bash"

+To find out the IP address of the recent task deployment do this - unfortunately this requires 3 steps

+    # Get ARN for the latest taks
+    aws ecs list-tasks --cluster hyperstore-cluster

+    # Extract network interface ID
+    aws ecs describe-tasks --cluster hyperstore-cluster --tasks d332c5e7942a43a2a437c15138b278e8 | grep eni

+    # Take the network interface ID to get the public IP of the service
+    aws ec2 describe-network-interfaces --network-interface-ids eni-0f842741f2c157970 | grep PublicIp

 ## Deploy

 To re-deploy the service with a new image uploaded to ECR just do

     aws ecs update-service --cluster hyperstore-cluster --service hyperstore-service --force-new-deployment

 ## Known issues